oasis-tcs/openc2-jadn/jadn-v2.0.md

 IRIs, blank nodes, or **datatyped literals**.
 They are used to express descriptions of resources.*

-RDF defines DataType as having a "lexical-to-value (L2V) mapping", and while an RDF graph defines relationships among physical and digital resources, DataType is the only RDF element that defines a digital resource in terms of both a literal representation and its representation-independent logical value.
+RDF defines DataType as having a "lexical-to-value (L2V) mapping", and while an RDF graph defines relationships among physical and data resources, DataType is the only RDF element that defines a data resource in terms of both a literal representation and its representation-independent logical value.

 Defining equivalence across representations is the primary distinction between information modeling